FAQs

 What is the IMO, and what did they decide regarding GHG emissions?

-Nations pledged in the 2015 Paris Agreement “to achieve a balance between anthropogenic emissions by sources and removals by sinks of GHG in the second half of this century”.
+Nations pledged in the 2015 Paris Agreement “to achieve a balance between anthropogenic emissions by sources and removals by sinks of GHG in the second half of this century” (UNFCC, 2015).
 This means getting to “net zero emissions” between 2050 and 2100.
-2050 therefore represents a key milestone in the Paris Agreement, which the IMO explicitly references in its initial strategy.
+2050 therefore represents a key milestone in the Paris Agreement, which the IMO explicitly references in its Strategy.
+The Intergovernmental Panel on Climate Change (IPCC) has quantified this target through a specific limit to a global temperature rise due to anthropogenic emissions of not more than 1.5°C compared to pre-industrial levels.

 The Poseidon Principles for Marine Insurance